Translate

 Hidden between crumbling alleys and beneath a sky perpetually grey, stood the forgotten library.
 It had no signpost, no grand entrance, just an unassuming wooden door with a handle stiffened by passing centuries.
 Few remembered it existed, and even fewer dared to enter.

 One day, Mara stumbled upon the library by accident.
-She had been wandering the city aimlessly, lost in the chaos of her own thoughts, when the wooden door appeared before her.
+She had been wandering the city aimlessly, lost in the maelstrom of her thoughts, when the wooden door appeared before her.
 Curious, she stepped inside.

-“Welcome,” said the Archivist, his voice soft like the turning of a page.
+“Welcome,” said the Archivist, the ageless caretaker of the library.
 “You’ve come for your dream.”

 “My dream?”
 Mara frowned.
 “I haven’t dreamed in years.”